018Peach/Ubuntu-Hardening/README.md

      - Implemented by using `systemctl` command.

 - User and Group Management: Implement the principle of least privilege.
 Create separate user accounts for administrative tasks and regular usage.Remove or lock default and unused user accounts.
-     - Implemented with `ufw` utility software
+     - Implemented with basic linux commands.

 - Password Policies: Enforce strong password policies using tools like Pluggable Authentication Modules (PAM).
 Require complex passwords and set password expiration
-     - Implemented with `ufw` utility software
+     - Implemented with `libpam-cracklib` and `lipam - pwquality` utility software

--File Encryption :

 - Audit Logging: Enable and configure audit logging to monitor system activities and detect suspicious behavior.
-     - Implemented with `ufw` utility software
+     - Implemented with `auditd` utility software